 "Furness' astute performance is easily one of the best of 1988 … a rewarding, powerful, and thought-provoking film." – TV Guide

 Presented by the National Film and Sound Archive's digital restoration program: NFSA Restores – reviving our cinema icons.

-Director Steve Jodrell and Lead Actor Deborah-Lee Furness will attend the session to introduce the film and take part in a post-screening Q&A.
+Director Steve Jodrell will introduce the session and lead actors Deborra-lee Furness and Simone Buchanan will take part in a post-screening Q&A.

 |Rate This Session|